 The library offers access to a wide variety of e-books and databases with legal information.
 Our e-book collection includes various practice guides, legal treatises, and self-help materials that can be borrowed and read in your Web browser or on an e-reader like a Kindle or an iPad.
 Our legal databases provide access to downloadable legal forms, case law, law review articles, and other legal information.
 Use the links on this page to access our e-books and legal databases.

 This database provides coverage of case law, statutes, constitutions, regulations, court rules, attorney general opinions, administrative opinions and orders for all state and federal jurisdictions.
-You can also search HeinOnline law reviews, newspaper abstracts, federal filings and treatises in the Loislaw Libraries.
+You can also search HeinOnline law reviews, federal filings, and treatises.